Top of the page

 It is important to find this disease early.
-All babies in Canada and the United States are tested for PKU right after birth.
+All babies in Canada and the United States have a screening test for PKU to find out if the baby has an increased risk of the disease.
 To have the disease, you must inherit the gene from each parent.

 It's important for your baby to have this screening test soon after birth.
 If a baby has PKU and treatment starts right away, problems (such as brain damage) are less likely to occur.